F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - `title`: the title of the plot.
 - `hover_data`: the list of columns to show in the hover tooltip.
 Axes columns are shown automatically.

+### Automatic color assignment
+If we use the color parameter of a graph, plotly express plots a trace for each color value and assigns a color to the trace.
+To customize this color, we can use two parameters:
+- `color_discrete_sequence`: list of the colors to be used
+- `color_discrete_map`: dictionary mapping the color values to the colors.

+With the `color_discrete_sequence` parameter, plotly express iterates through the list of colors and assigns the colors to the color values in the order they appear in the data.
+If the number of colors is less than the number of color values, the colors are reused.
+If the number of colors is greater, the colors are truncated.
+Therefore, this parameter is useful only if:
+- the number of colors is equal to the number of color values
+- the number of colors is greater than the number of color values and we use categorical colors, so the truncation does not matter.

+The `color_discrete_map` parameter is more flexible.
+We can manually assign the colors to the color values, to use the color scale optimally.

 ## Histogram
 [documentation](https://plotly.com/python/histograms/)